 In order to accurately assess the flood risk, the characteristics of a site must be comprehensively understood by a suitably qualified and insured surveyor, including the construction, drainage, and risk.
 Alongside this it is vital that the client goals, lifestyle and budgetary constraints are also understood, such that any recommendations can be tailored not just to the property, but also the inhabitants.

 It is recommended that the source-pathway-receptor flood surveying process is followed, to ensure all relevant areas are considered.
 Sources are the weather events or conditions that result in flooding, pathways are the routes between the source of the flood, and the receptor, and the receptors are the people, and built environments that can be impacted.

 The following aspects should be considered as part of the Flood Survey:

-- The geographical setting must be assessed.
+- Location & Risk: The geographical setting must be assessed.
 This includes reviewing the relative ground levels across the site and with neighbouring areas.
 Watercourses and water bodies at the site or nearby must be identified, and the characteristics of these features recorded.
 The survey may also consider if neighbouring properties and land may affect the flood risk to the site.